maxlieblich/etalecohomology/src/lecture14.md

 3.  $PGL_n$ is defined to be  $Aut(M_n)$.
 4. We can define $PGL_n / Spec(Z)$ to be the sheaf represented by the element $Spec S$, where $S$ is the degree zero part of  $Z[x_0 \ldots, x_n , det^{-1}]$ .
 And $PGL_n$ over any scheme $S$ is obtained via base change.

 When $n \geq 2$, the sheaves $GL_n$ and $PGL_n$ do not always take values in the category of abelian groups.
 So we need to be a little careful when describing cohomology.
-Remember though that for abelian sheaf cohomology in the etale of fppf site, $H^1$ can be given by Cech $H^1$.
+Remember though that for abelian sheaf cohomology in the etale or fppf site, $H^1$ for abelian sheaf cohomology can be given by Cech cohomology $\hat{H}^1$ for presheaves.
 Let's motivate the definition for non-abelian $H^1$ by recalling what happens in the abelian case.
 First, some definitions.
 In what follows, $H^1$ would denote Cech $H^1$.

 **Torsors** : Let $G$ be a sheaf of groups on $\Et(X)$.
 Let $S$ be a sheaf of sets on which $G$ acts by the right.
 Then, $S$ is called a torsor for $G$ if
 - there exists an etale covering $U \rightarrow X$ such that $S(U) \neq \emptyset$.